konstantin-lukas/grizzl.io/README.md

 ### E2E Tests (Playwright)
 E2E tests are written with Playwright and TypeScript.
 To start the Playwright UI, use can use the provided shell script `bin/e2e`.
 For UI mode to work, you might have to add this to your `~/.bashrc` first: `xhost +local:docker`.
+The Playwright container uses `network_mode: "host"` and is only tested on Linux and WSL.
+It will most likely not work on MacOS or Windows.

 ### Database
-In order to connect to the database you can use the postgres container's IP address.
+You can connect to the database via `localhost:5432`.
+The database name is `grizzl`.
+You can connect as the postgres user with the username and password `admin`.
-You can get that from `docker network inspect grizzlio_default`.
-The database port is not exposed to localhost because this project is only using port 80 to make development easier if you have other things running on localhost.

 ### Adding Languages
 To extend the app with another language, you have to provide all translations files located at `i18n/locales` for